MappingtheGayGuides/mgg-website/content/methodology.md

     * Damron used (WE) to note places open on the weekends.
 This label was sometimes joined with the star symbol (or asterisk in our data), suggesting an establishment was popular on the weekends.
   * **`(YC)` — Young/Collegiate Types**
     * In opposition to the (OC) label, Damron utilized (YC) to note places popular with a younger in age crowd.

+### Open Datasets

+In line with reproducible research practices, all of our data and code is available on [GitHub.](https://github.com/MappingtheGayGuides) If you're interested in our raw data it can be found in the MGG-Data repository.
+This repository includes basic csv files with the raw data digitized from the Damron Guides.
+If you're interested in the code used to build the visualizations on this site you can find that code in the [MGG-App repository.](https://github.com/MappingtheGayGuides/MGG-App) All of the code used to generate this website is in the [MGG-Website](https://github.com/MappingtheGayGuides/mgg-website) repository.